Throw a Mad Scientist Lab Halloween Party!

 Advertisement

-Using a 3/16-inch drill bit, carefully drill a hole in the bottom of each plastic bloodshot eyeball.
 Inexpensive packs of plastic eyeballs can be found at most stores that sell Halloween party supplies.

 Image Credit: Beth Huntington

-2. Clean them and fill them with water
+2. Clean and fill the eyeballs

 Rinse the eyeballs with soap and water.
 Then, use a sprayer or a small stream of water to fill the plastic eyeballs 3/4 of the way full through the drilled hole.
 A small space is needed to ensure that during the freezing process, the eyeball won't crack open.
 This will also allow for a bit of air space so when they're placed in the punch, the eyeballs will float.